Meca482-Spring2021-FuturaPendulum/Project-Items/README.md

 # Controller Design and Simulation

-# Appenfix A: Simulation Code
+# Appendix A: Simulation Code

 # References